Dutch intelligence-gathering reform bill sparks privacy concerns

 The Netherlands Institute for Human Rights said the bill, as now written, raises serious privacy concerns for the Dutch, who are some of the world’s most active telecommunications users.

-The Institute said the most worrying element of the draft legislation is that government itself, rather than an independent oversight body, would be able to authorize tapping of private Internet and telephone data.
+The Institute said the most worrying element of the draft legislation is that government itself, rather than an independent oversight body, would be able to authorise tapping of private Internet and telephone data.

 “The enormous impact these new powers will have on the privacy of all Dutch citizens is unacceptable from a human rights perspective,” the organization said in a statement.

-Under the draft Dutch law, telecommunications providers would be obliged to hand over data to both civil and military intelligence agencies, if warrants were approved by the ministers of interior or defenses.
+Under the draft Dutch law, telecommunications providers would be obliged to hand over data to both civil and military intelligence agencies, if warrants were approved by the ministers of interior or defence.

 Currently, Dutch intelligence agencies are only permitted to tap satellite data.
 The government says this provision is outdated as 90 percent of telecommunications today take place through cable.